Gary Smulyan

-Gary Smulyan (born April 4, 1956) is a jazz musician who plays baritone saxophone.
+Gary Smulyan (born April 4, 1956) is an American jazz musician who plays baritone saxophone.
 He studied at Hofstra University before working with Woody Herman.
 He leads a trio with bassist Ray Drummond and drummer Kenny Washington.

 Career

 Smulyan has played with the Vanguard Jazz Orchestra, the Mel Lewis Big Band, the Dave Holland Big Band and Octet, the Dizzy Gillespie All Star Big Band, and he has performed and recorded with Carla Bley's Big Band.
 His biggest influence is Pepper Adams.
-When Adams died, Smulyan recorded an album entitled Homage ;to Pepper Adams) which included eight pieces composed by Adams.
+When Adams died, Smulyan recorded an album entitled Homage, which included eight pieces composed by Adams.

+Smulyan's two greatest influences were Harry Carney and, above all, Pepper Adams.
+After the latter's death, he recorded an album, Homage, consisting entirely of tracks composed by Adams.

+Since the early 2000s, Smulyan has consistently topped Down Beat magazine's charts in the "baritone saxophone" category.